 Early in his career, De Villaine worked in the wine business in both New York and California.
 A moment in time that elevated the perception of Napa Valley wines, referred to as the Paris tasting of 1976, was attended by De Villaine; he was one of the judges.

 This is very much a working winery and nothing here is about flash or visual appeal commonly found at well-manicured tasting rooms.
-The focus is on the wines and production – including several other small winery clients.
-As soon as visitors step inside the main winery building, they will be surrounded by wine barrels and a number of tanks.
+The focus is on the wines and production including several other small winery clients.
+As soon as visitors step inside the main winery building, they will be surrounded by wine barrels, several concrete tanks and wooden foudres.
+Until 2020, the space was also used to house several custom crush clients.
+Today, the space is dedicated entirely to the HDV wines.

-They produce three types of wine including two Chardonnays (the HdV and the de la Guerra) – one from older vines and one from younger vines.
-Throw out any preconceived notions you might have about malolactic fermentation in regard to Chardonnay when you try these.
-These wines undergo 100% secondary fermentation with neutral bacteria but are wines that are not characterized by the usual components when discussing malolactic fermentation (I.E., buttery, viscous etc.).
-Their Chardonnays are rather crisp as the acidity plays a big part in this.
+Disregard any preconceived notions you might have about malolactic fermentation in regard to Chardonnay when you try these.
+These wines undergo 100% secondary fermentation with neutral bacteria but are wines that are not characterized by the usual components when discussing malolactic fermentation (I.E., buttery or viscous etc.).
 And the reason their wines undergo full malolactic fermentation is prior to this secondary fermentation, their Chardonnay is so high in acid it has been described as “being somewhat unpleasant on the palate”.
-The finished Chardonnay wines are well balanced, delicious and very food friendly.
+But the results of this full secondary fermentation do not equate to buttery characteristics in the wine; this is attributed to the cold and extended fermentations lasting up to 8 or 9 months.
+The finished Chardonnay wines are not “meals in a glass”, rather they are bright, well balanced and very food-friendly.

-The 2014 HDV De La Guerra Chardonnay shows straw color in the glass with noticeable hazelnut, almond and a creme Brulé aroma on the bouquet – well framed by notes of lemon and apple nuances.
-The palate shows additional notes of citrus – it is rounded but not overly creamy.
-This freshness or crispness carries onto the finish for some time.
+The 2014 HDV De La Guerra Chardonnay shows straw color in the glass with noticeable hazelnut, almond and a creme Brulé aroma on the bouquet, framed by notes of lemon and apple.
+The palate shows additional notes of citrus; the mouth-feel is rounded but not overly creamy.
+This freshness or crispness carries onto the extended finish.
+The De La Guerra label has since transitioned into a wine meant for distribution.
+Its focus is still on Chardonnay and includes grapes from Hyde Vineyard but also primarily from another vineyard source on the Napa side of the Carneros District.

 The 2012 HDV Californio Syrah shows a mix of black cherry, cinnamon, sweet baking spices with slight floral notes – aromatically this wine shines well.
 It does not show a meaty/savory component that often is present in warmer weather grown wines of this variety.
-On the palate shows a richness of fruit – but is in balance between the structure and the acidity.
+On the palate shows a richness of fruit, but is in balance between structure and acidity.
 The tannins are well defined but not overly robust in character.
 HDV holds their red wines back four years before releasing them to the consumer.
 This wine is a tribute to the Hyde’s heritage – a Californio is a person of Spanish heritage who spoke Spanish and who resided in what would become the state of California between the years of 1683 and 1848.
+HDV bottles ages this wine a few years before it is released – as a result current vintages are often 4-5 years old.

 —

 Tastings are always conducted with one of their long-time wine educators or perhaps their assistant winemaker.
-Tastings are either inside the winery over two wine barrels, in an adjoining private room or if weather permits, outside under the shade of a tree close to the banks of the Napa River.
+Visits are either inside the winery on a table resting on top of two wine barrels, in an adjoining private room or if weather permits, outside on a patio above the southern bank of the Napa River.

-Total annual production is around 4,000 cases.
-The wines are sold direct to allocation list members, through visits to the winery and some distribution including to parts of Europe and Asia.
-To schedule a visit or for more information, please visit: www.hdvwines.com
+Total annual production is generally between 4,500 and 5,000 cases.
+The wines are primarily sold direct to allocation list members, through visits to the winery and some distribution including to parts of Europe and Asia.
+To schedule a visit, to join the allocation list or for more information, please visit: www.hdvwines.com

 Domaine Romanée Conti